 Australia is one of the wealthiest countries in the world and has an excellent reputation.
 It is a developed, multi-cultural country with an extremely high Human Development Index ranking and offers its people an excellent quality of life, economic freedom, and good protection of civil liberties and political rights.

 Australia's immigration system is objective and merit-based with predictable outcomes.
-Permanent residents must spend at least two years in five in the country or demonstrate significant ties to Australia to maintain their residence status.Enquiry Factsheet
+Permanent residents must live in the country for at least two years in a five-year period or demonstrate significant ties in Australia to maintain their residence status (also known as the Australia golden visa).Enquiry Factsheet

 Approximately five years to citizenship

 Visa applicants must meet certain criteria prescribed to the appropriate visa subclass.
 The criteria prescribed to a visa application will include either ‘at time of lodgment’ requirements, ‘at time of decision’ requirements, or a combination of both.
 Visa applications may be refused if an applicant does not demonstrate that they meet the criteria at the correct time.
 All visa subclasses include the requirement to satisfy certain health, character, and public interest criteria.

 Permanent residents are required to spend at least two years of a five-year period in Australia, or demonstrate significant ties to Australia, in order to maintain their residence status.